 Here are a few other ideas to keep in mind when using traditional materials:

-Feel free to enrich.
-Nothing will turn off the most ardent learner faster than a steady diet of nothing but textbooks, workbooks and worktexts.
+Nothing will turn off the most ardent learner faster than a steady diet of nothing but textbooks, workbooks, and worktexts.
 As you continue to explore other methods, borrow ideas that appeal to you and implement them into the program.
 Most traditional methods can be enlivened by incorporating rich literature, research activities, writing projects, and hands-on activities.
-Keep the textbook in its role as reference material and your focus on the child.
+Keep the textbook in its role as reference material and keep your focus on the child.

-Feel free to mix and match.
 Don’t feel you have to purchase an entire line of curriculum from only one publisher.
 Look at a publisher’s line of materials with a critical eye, selecting those items that fit and rejecting those that don’t.
-If you feel no child should leave home without Latin and your preferred publisher doesn’t offer it — add on another publisher’s Latin materials.
+If you feel no child should leave home without Latin and your preferred publisher doesn’t offer it, add on another publisher’s Latin materials.
 If you feel your preferred publisher doesn’t approach spelling in a way that fits your child, supplement with a different approach or use another product.